White Lightning (1973 film): Production

 The film was originally called McKlusky.
-It was announced by Levy-Gardner-Laven in October 1971 as part of a seven-picture slate they intended to make for United Artists over two years.
-It was an original script by Norton, who often wrote for the producers.
-The villain of the script was based on the real life Sheriff Marlin Hawkins.
+It was announced by Jules Levy, Arthur Gardner and Arnold Laven in October 1971 as part of a seven-picture slate they intended to make for United Artists over two years through their company Levy-Gardner-Laven.
+It was an original script by William W. Norton, who often wrote for the producers.
+The villain of the script, Sheriff J. C. Connors, was based on the real-life Sheriff Marlin Hawkins.
+The movie's title White Lightning denotes chiefly in Midland and the Southern U.S. a very high proof of moonshine or homemade whiskey.
+This pure-grain alcohol is typically colorless and usually not aged.
+The term was first recorded in the early 20th century.

-Reynolds' casting was announced in February 1972.
-He had worked with the writer and producers previously on Sam Whiskey (1969).
+Burt Reynolds' casting was announced in February 1972.
+He had worked with the writer and producers previously on Sam Whiskey in 1969.
 Reynolds called the film "the beginning of a whole series of films made in the South, about the South and for the South.
 No one cares if the picture was ever distributed north of the Mason-Dixon line because you could make back the cost of the negative just in Memphis alone.
 Anything outside of that was just gravy.
-It was a well done film.
+It was a well-done film.
 Joe Sargent is an excellent director.
 He's very, very good with actors.
-And it had some marvellous people in it whom nobody had seen before.
+And it had some marvelous people in it whom nobody had seen before.
 Ned Beatty for example.
 I had to fight like hell to get Ned in the film."

 The film was almost directed by Steven Spielberg, who had previously made three TV movies (1971's Duel, 1972's Something Evil and 1973's Savage) and decided to direct White Lightning the same year.
 "I spent two-and-a-half months on the film," said Spielberg, "met Burt once, found most of the locations and began to cast the movie, until I realized it wasn't something that I wanted to do for a first film.
 I didn't want to start my career as a hard-hat, journeyman director.
 I wanted to do something that was a little more personal."
 So he quit White Lightning and went to do Sugarland Express, which he found more challenging for three reasons, "the changing relationships among the trio in the car, the nature of 'the chase,' and how to handle the digressions."
 Joseph Sargent signed to direct in May.
-Filming began July 15, 1972.
+The filming began on July 15, 1972.
 Shooting took place in and around Little Rock, Arkansas.
-Hal Needham did stunts on the film.
+Hal Needham performed stunts in the film.

 The film's music was written by Charles Bernstein.
 Some of this score was also used by Quentin Tarantino in his 2003 film Kill Bill: Volume 1 and his 2009 film Inglourious Basterds.
 Bernstein's score was released by Intrada Records in May 2010.